-Forage for Pollinators:Produces Nectar in abundance especially attractive to Honeybees, Solitary bees and some Bumblebees, also produces Pollen
+Forage for Pollinators:Produces Nectar in abundance especially attractive to Honeybees, Solitary bees and Short-tongued Bumblebees, also produces Pollen

 Flowering time:May, June, July, August, September